redhat-appdev-practice/contract-first-ui/README.md

     }
     ```
    * And now, running our test will pass!
+   * **NOTE:** When you save the `MainLayout.vue` file, in your browser you should immediately see data show up in the grid as well!

 ### Actual Contract-First UI Development
 1. In your browser, load the app (http://localhost:8080)